1liale/BitboardChess/README.md

 ```

 ## About
 BitboardChess is the second chess engine that I've worked on and is written from scratch in C++.
-The purpose of this project is to challenge myself to design a highly optimized chess program that demonstrates experience working in C++, ability to handle a large codebase, and problem-solving skills.
+The purpose of this project is to challenge myself to design an optimized chess program that demonstrates experience working in C++, ability to handle a large codebase, and problem-solving skills.

 It is an ongoing passion project that I started working on the side since December 1st, 2022.

-Although this project was inspired by the first chess engine I made in collaboration with Daniel Lee for the CS246 end of term project, they share almost no resemblance in either design or implementation.
+Although this project was inspired by the first c++ chess engine I made in collaboration with Daniel Lee for the CS246 end of term project, they share almost no resemblance in either design or implementation.

 For the sake of academic integrity, I cannot release the other project publicly.
 However, it is available upon request for potential employers.